ReinnFall/startupV3/README.md

 ## HTML deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I did the following:

 - [x] **HTML pages** - Four different pages.
 One for each view. `index.html` (Login), `catch.html`, `collection.html`, and `pokedex.html`.
 - [x] **Proper HTML element usage** - I used header,footer, main, nav, img, a, and  button tags throughout my HTML files.
 - [x] **Links** - Links between views.
 - [x] **Text** - Catch page has text showing who has caught a Pokemon.
 - [x] **3rd party API placeholder** - My pokedex and collection pages are hard programmed right now.
-These will act as placeholders for the Pokemon API i will be using.
+These will act as placeholders for the Pokemon API I will be using.
 - [x] **Images** - The question mark image on the pokedex page will be used to show if the user has not caught that Pokemon yet.
 I have placeholder images on collection page.
 - [x] **Login placeholder** - My home page (index.html) has a placeholder for login.
 I will change it during the CSS phase as right now it is the exact same as Simon's.
 - [x] **DB data placeholder** - My collection and pokedex page both have very large hardcoded tables that act as placeholders for the data that will be stored in them.
 I will change the collection tables to allocate dynamically with javascript.
-- [x] **WebSocket placeholder** - The Player Catches section on catch page is a placeholder for future Websocket implementation.
+- [x] **WebSocket placeholder** - The Player Catches section on the catch page is a placeholder for future WebSocket implementation.

 ### Design